avidml/website/exampleSite/content/community.md

 ---

 ## Team
-AVID's leadership team composed of seasoned AI professionals and researchers.
+AVID's leadership team is composed of seasoned AI professionals and researchers.

 {{< rawhtml >}}
 <style>